Summer School 2019 – 17 June-5 July, IARC, Lyon, France

 The aim of the IARC Summer School is to stimulate research in cancer epidemiology and cancer prevention by improving scientific knowledge and developing skills among researchers worldwide.
 Special attention is given to countries where resources for the control of chronic diseases in general and cancer in particular are limited.
 By helping to develop local expertise and by strengthening research institutions through international collaborations, IARC aims to enhance cancer prevention.

 Ideal candidates are epidemiologists, statisticians, physicians and oncologists, public health specialists and others with a direct interest in working in cancer epidemiology, registration and activities related to cancer control particularly in low- and medium-resource countries.
 The programme aims to provide training for personnel at all levels of experience, leaders in research as well as supporting workers.
-Participants will be accepted from any institution or group involved in cancer monitoring, in the evaluation of care practices and preventive interventions, or in etiological research.
+Applicants are accepted from any institution or group involved in cancer monitoring, in the evaluation of care practices and preventive interventions, or in etiological research.
+The selection is based on the details provided in the application, the motivation of the participant and the support of her/his institution.

 Equipment and material